 What are the best heroes for Hearthstone Duels?

-Bottom tier: Warlock, Rogue
+Bottom tier: Paladin, Druid

-Druid is a very similar story.
+Druid is a very similar story to Paladin.
 Being a “ramp” class — that is, a class that tries to cheat its mana curve in order to play stronger cards earlier than usual — the most powerful Druid cards are usually the most costly ones.
 To play Druid successfully, you usually need to get to some specific higher-end combo — something that is much harder to do in the faster-paced Duels environment.

 When discussing Druid and Paladin, I mentioned that they need to get to the end of the game to shine, but they struggle to survive until them.
 Well… meet Priest, which is also a class that will benefit greatly from the strongest minions and Treasures out there, but is far more well-equipped to actually get there.
 Priest has plenty of healing effects, as well as other defensive cards, and the ability to turn its opponent’s threats against themselves for some breathing room.
 When picking Priest, you are in a much more comfortable position to be greedy, since odds are higher that your gamble will end up paying off.